dI98Sk/Traiding_Analyse/README.md

 **Adout Structure:**
 * [data](./data) - folder with general and additional data base
 * [plotly](./plotly) - folder with picture of diagrams from main file.
+* [main.ipynb](./main.ipynb) - jupyter-notebook, contained main code of project for first traider.
+* [s_main.ipynb](./s_main.ipynb) - jupyter-notebook, contained main code of project for second traider.
-* [Project-1.
-Main-File.ipynb](./Project-1.%20Main-File.ipynb.ipynb) - jupyter-notebook, contained main code of project.
+* [crypto.ipynb](./crypto.ipynb) - jupyter-notebook, contained main code of project for second traider.

 ## Data Description
-This project uses data from the training task SkillFactory School [SkillFactory School.](https://drive.google.com/file/d/1gahvwyBSM-OxLu7atC9aBoRj0xb1tspz/view?usp=sharing)

- Or you can unarhiv (dst-3.0_16_1_hh_database.csv.zip) file from Data folder.

-The requirements of the terms of reference were to build a model that would predict a fair salary, based on the parameters indicated by the applicant, as well as the level of education and city of residence.

-The initial dataset is a set of data from a table with information about the parameters of various candidates indicated in the resume for a certain period.

- It contains information about 23 features that describe candidates.
+This project used data This project uses self-collected data.
+For one year, a small group of 2 traders entered manually, without using any API, the results of their trading operations to control their transactions.
+Trading was carried out with the help of several stock brokers and crypto exchanges, such as: Finam Trading, BKS Trading, and Binance, ByBit, respectively.

 ## Used Dependencies
 * Python (3.9):